-How did WW1 start?
+How did the First World War start?

 By the summer of 1914, Europe was in a crisis.
 Just a few weeks before, Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, had been assassinated in Sarajevo by a Serbian-backed terrorist.
 Now, the continent’s largest armies were mobilising against each other with new nations joining the fight seemingly every week.
 The world watched with bated breath as Europe marched to war.
 So what happened?
 How did a seemingly irrelevant local conflict in South-East Europe become a World War?
 And why did Britain decide to get involved?